cartesi/docs/cartesi-rollups/tutorials/frontend-reactjs-wagmi-application.md

 The [`ERC721Portal`](../rollups-apis/json-rpc/portals/ERC721Portal.md) contract is a pre-deployed smart contract that allows users to deposit ERC721 tokens to the Cartesi backend.

-We will use the `ERC721Portal` contract address and ABI to send ERC721 tokens from the frontend.

 This implementation will be similar to the [depositing ERC20 tokens](#depositing-erc20-tokens), but with a few changes to handle ERC721 token transactions.

-Here are the key differences in depositing ERC721 tokens compared to ERC20:
+Here are the key differences in depositing ERC721 tokens:

   - ERC721 deposits require both the **ERC721 token address** and **token ID**.

-  - The `writeContractAsync` call is adjusted to use the [`depositERC721Token(address _token, uint256 _tokenId, bytes _execLayerData)`](../rollups-apis/json-rpc/portals/ERC721Portal.md/#depositerc721token) function of the `ERC721Portal` contract.
+  - We will use the `useWriteErc721Approve` hook to approve the deposit and `useWriteErc721PortalDepositErc721Tokens` hook to make the deposit.

   ```typescript
     import { Address, erc721Abi, parseEther, stringToHex } from "viem";